 Account types: There are four types of savings accounts offered at PenFed: Premium Online Savings, Money Market Certificates (CDs), Regular Savings and Money Market Savings.
-The Premium Online Savings account has some great features, including a 0.45% APY on all balances, no monthly fees and only $5 minimum to open an account.
-PenFed’s CDs have strong interest rates as well, including a 0.55% APY on a 15-month deposit.
-It offers its best APY, 1.10%, for its longest CD terms of five and seven years.
+The Premium Online Savings account has some great features, including a 0.50% APY on all balances, no monthly fees and only $5 minimum to open an account.
+PenFed’s CDs have strong interest rates as well, including a 0.60% APY on a 15-month deposit.
+It offers its best APY, 1.50%, for its longest CD term of seven years.
 Their CDs require at least $1,000 to open.

 Bottom line: Savings accounts are useful for those seeking to store their money and earn a decent interest rate.
 Pentagon Federal Credit Union offers the best savings accounts of any military credit union, particularly the Premium Online Savings account, which has the best APY of any savings account offered by a military credit union.